barsoom/ex_gridhook/README.md

 [![CircleCI](https://circleci.com/gh/barsoom/ex_gridhook.svg?style=svg&circle-token=fc0c22ab268d4f8a9a2f9c5aeac964bc815ef5cd)](https://app.circleci.com/pipelines/github/barsoom/ex_gridhook)

-ExGridhook is an app to recieve and persist sendgrid webhook events.
+ExGridhook is an app to receive and persist SendGrid webhook events.

-We built this app since our previous solution couldn't handle the amount of event we receive from Sendgrid.
+We built this app since our previous solution couldn't handle the amount of events we receive from SendGrid.
-This app should scale better (we haven't seen any issues so far).
+This app should scale better.
+We haven't seen any issues so far.

 ## Endpoints

 * "/"         shows a friendly message.
 * "/revision" returns the current git revison of the app.
-* "/events"   receives sendgrid events and persists them.
+* "/events"   receives SendGrid events and persists them.

-## TODO

-* [x] Configure CircleCI
-* [x] Deploy to heroku
-* [x] Update this file with steps on how to deploy to heroku.
-* [x] Complete tests for event.ex
-* [x] Prevent duplication
-* [ ] …

 ## Development